Azure-Samples/ms-identity-javascript-react-tutorial/6-AdvancedScenarios/3-call-api-acrs/README.md

 ## Overview

-This code sample uses the Conditional Access Auth Context to demand a higher bar of authentication for certain high-privileged and sensitive operations in a [protected Web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview).
+This code sample uses the Conditional Access Auth Context to demand a higher bar of authentication for certain sensitive operations in a [protected Web API](https://docs.microsoft.com/azure/active-directory/develop/scenario-protected-web-api-overview).

 > :information_source: Check out the recorded session on this topic: [Use Conditional Access Auth Context in your app for step-up authentication](https://www.youtube.com/watch?v=_iO7CfoktTY&ab_channel=Microsoft365Community)

 ## Scenario

 1. The client ASP.NET Core Web App uses the [Microsoft.Identity.Web](https://aka.ms/microsoft-identity-web) and Microsoft Authentication Library for .NET ([MSAL.NET](https://aka.ms/msal-net)) to sign-in and obtain a JWT access token from **Azure AD**.
-1. The access token is used as a bearer token to authorize the user to call the ASP.NET Core Web API protected **Azure AD**.
+1. The access token is used as a *bearer* token to authorize the user to call the Express web API protected by **Azure AD**.
-1. For sensitive operations, the Web API can be configured to demand step-up authentication, like MFA, from the signed-in user
+1. For sensitive operations, the web API can be configured to demand step-up authentication, like MFA, from the signed-in user

 ![Overview](./ReadmeFiles/topology.png)